A brief explanation about Jujutsu 合気拳法柔術

 Ancient Maxims

-Early in his training, he was taught the value of two ancient maxims, which would ultimately alter the course of his future; Bun Bu Ryu Do [文武両道] and On Ko Chi Shi [温故知新].
-The depth and meaning of this wisdom greatly impacted his understanding of tradition, add set him on a course of challenging the status quo!
+Early in his training, he was taught the value of two ancient maxims, which would ultimately alter the course of his future: Bun Bu Ryu Do [文武両道] and On Ko Chi Shi [温故知新].
+The depth and meaning of this wisdom greatly impacted his understanding of tradition and set him on a course of challenging the status quo!

 * “Bun Bu Ryu Do” (文武両道) is a Japanese term that can be translated as “Pen and Sword in Accord” or “Both Literary and Martial Ways.”
-It reflects the idea of balancing intellectual and martial pursuits, emphasizing the importance of cultivating both the mind and the body in a harmonious way.
+It reflects the idea of balancing intellectual and martial pursuits, emphasizing the importance of cultivating both the mind and the body harmoniously.
 This concept aligns with the traditional values often associated with martial arts, promoting not only physical prowess but also intellectual and ethical development.

 * “On Ko Chi Shi” (温故知新) is a Japanese proverb, and in Chinese, it is written as “Wen Gu Zhi Xin” (温故知新).
 This phrase can be translated as “Study the old to understand the new” or “Review the past to know the present.”
 It conveys the idea that by studying and reflecting on historical knowledge or past experiences, one can gain insights and understanding that are valuable for facing current challenges or learning new things.
 The proverb emphasizes the importance of drawing wisdom from the past to navigate the present and future.

-As a young black belt, in the early 1970s, McCarthy was deeply inspired by the Dragon, Bruce Lee!
-Lee advocated function over form and discarding overly ritualized practices which had become wholly dysfunctional.
-Because the art was so steeped in Confucian-based culture [i.e. ancestor worship], which frowns upon challenging authority, Lee believed that generations of practicing templated routines, without aggressive resistance ultimately lead to a tradition becoming dysfunctional.
+As a young black belt in the early 1970s, McCarthy was deeply inspired by the Dragon, Bruce Lee!
+Lee advocated function over form and discarding overly ritualized practices that had become wholly dysfunctional.
+Because the art was so steeped in Confucian-based culture [i.e., ancestor worship], which frowns upon challenging authority, Lee believed that generations of practicing templated routines, without aggressive resistance, ultimately lead to a tradition becoming dysfunctional.
 Deeply moved by Lee’s ideas, McCarthy sought to better understand the value of tradition.

 Echoing the words of Matsuo Bashō [松尾 芭蕉, 1644-1694], “Do not seek to follow in the footsteps of the wise; seek what they sought.
 Seek the meaning behind their footsteps, and not upon the steps themselves.”
-As each of our paths will be different, too often following the path of another turn of doesn’t work!
+As each of our paths will be different, too often following the path of another doesn’t lead to where you need to go!
 Paraphrasing the words of Gustav Maher, “Tradition, when embraced, is not about safeguarding or venerating mere ashes confined in a box; instead, it’s the meticulous preservation of the eternal flame.
-It should serve as the catalyst for inspiration, fostering growth and progress, rather than impeding them.
+It should catalyze inspiration, fostering growth and progress, rather than impeding them.”

 Tradition

-Many things have helped shaped my understanding of tradition but it was a passion with cultural anthropology and studying the works of the late Joseph Campbell that compelled me to reevaluate at better quantify it’s meaning; “every generation produces individuals who, in an effort to keep their traditions a living experience in the communities that they serve, find reason to reinterpret the common principles upon which it rests.
-In doing so, more innovative ways of achieving the same outcome accomplished.”
-Based upon the two maxims [Bun Bu Ryo Do & On Ko Chi Shin], and the words of Matsuo Basho & Gustav Mahler, Campbell’s insights allowed me to see the true value of how tradition should serve to inspire not impede.
+Many things have helped shaped McCarthy’ Sense’s understanding of tradition but it was a passion with cultural anthropology and studying the works of the late Joseph Campbell that compelled him to reevaluate its meaning; “Every generation produces individuals who, to keep their traditions a living experience in the communities that they serve, find reason to reinterpret the common principles upon which it rests.
+In doing so, more innovative ways of achieving the same outcome are accomplished.”
+Based upon the two maxims [Bun Bu Ryo Do & On Ko Chi Shin], and the words of Matsuo Basho & Gustav Mahler, Campbell’s insights allowed McCarthy to see the true value of how tradition should serve to inspire, not impede.

-So, one of the problems that exists in the traditional fighting arts is deifying it’s teachers or leaders; to the point where they are placed on pedestals Beyond reproach and there is no questioning of Authority!
-Those who Authority and /Or choose to Challenge the status quo, are very often ridiculed, criticized and/or ostracized add describe as being disrespectful or dangerous.
-In this regard and so often like religion the fighting arts are cult like and more about the personalities not the principles!
-Therefore, trying to make changes, in the name of progress is not only frowned upon, it is regarded as a threat!
-McCarthy sensei not only faced this continuously, he became the target for all those who did not understand the true meaning of tradition and chose to protect the ashes rather than kindle the flame!
+So, one of the problems that exists in the traditional fighting arts is deifying its teachers or leaders to the point where they are placed on pedestals beyond reproach, and there is no questioning of authority!
+Those who challenge the status quo are very often ridiculed, criticized, and/or ostracized and described as being disrespectful or dangerous.
+In this regard, and so often like religion, the fighting arts are too often cult-like and more about the personalities, not the principles!
+Therefore, trying to make changes in the name of progress is not only frowned upon, it’s regarded as a threat!
+McCarthy Sensei not only faced this continuously, but he also became the target for all those who did not understand the true meaning of tradition and chose to protect the ashes rather than kindle the flame!

 The Process Not The Person

-By the time I came to understand that it was more about believing in the process rather than submitting to a person, I was able to totally immerse myself in developing a functional practice that condition the body, cultivated the mind and nurtured the spirit.
+By the time he came to understand that it was more about believing in the process rather than submitting to a person, McCarthy Sensei was able to immerse himself in developing both a functional and systematised curriculum that conditions the body, cultivates the mind, and nurtures the spirit.

 Quantifying the acts of physical violence, which are habitual in human nature, irrespective of culture, gender, or age, McCarthy provided the contextual premise through which to arrive at a wonderful clarity, not impeded by style, rules, and regulations, nor organizational politics or commercial exploitation!